Click To Call:

 St. Louis Car Accident Attorney

-Without the help of a knowledgeable attorney, most people find dealing with the complexities of insurance claims, proving liability, and dealing with opposing parties extremely challenging.
+Most people find dealing with the complexities of insurance claims, proving liability, and dealing with opposing parties extremely challenging.

-The Main Reasons Car Accidents Happen
+Reasons Car Accidents Happen

 St. Louis, Missouri, has a higher-than-average rate of car accidents compared to other regions in the state.
 There are a a number of reasons this.

-At its most basic, to establish liability in a car accident, you must show that the other party was negligent.
+To establish liability in a car accident, you must show that the other party was negligent.
 But what is negligence?
 Negligence is when a driver fails to exercise reasonable care and injures someone as a result.

 This could include speeding, running a red light, or failing to yield the right of way.
 Then there is what is called “the burden of proof”.
 Which means that the person who was injured must then provide evidence that the other driver was at fault.